-Students, have you ever wondered why your lovely Langports teachers and support staff ask you not to speak in your native language at school?
+Do you know why lovely Langports teachers and support staff ask you not to speak in your native language at school?

 You are responsible for your learning progress!